 When to Use the BCC Field?

 The BCC (Blind Carbon Copy) field is different again.
-Blind carbon copy means that recipients in the To and CC fields will not be able to see users addressed in this way.
+BCC means that recipients in the To and CC fields will be unable to see users addressed in this way.
 This can be useful when you want your manager to be aware of something that you are dealing with, but don’t want them to take action.

 The blind carbon copy field is also useful when you are sending a communication to a list of individuals who need the same information but shouldn’t be able to see the email addresses of every other person receiving the message.

-This field may also be used in sensitive situations where you do not necessarily want the recipient to know you have added others to the email.
-For example, adding your boss to the BCC field when dealing with a complaint will allow them to see what action has been taken without the customer being aware.
+This field may also be used in sensitive situations where you do not want the recipient to know you have added others to the email.
+For example, adding your boss to BCC when dealing with a complaint.
+This allows them to see what action has been taken without the customer being aware.

 Other Points to Consider

 One way to manage your inbox is to have all messages automatically filed according to whether they were sent to you as a full addressee (To) or a carbon copy (CC).
-The former should indicate an immediate priority and it can be useful to work through these first if you are short of time.
-This way of working falls down, however, where users fail to use the To and CC fields in the right way.
+The former should indicate immediate priority and should be worked through first if you are short of time.
+However, this falls down when users fail to use the To and CC fields in the right way.

 Also, don’t be frightened to ask people to stop sending you certain messages.
-If a particular colleague is continually repeatedly sending you messages via carbon copy, you may prefer not to receive them at all.
-In this situation, it saves time for everyone to request you be removed from subsequent emails.
+If a colleague is repeatedly sending you messages via carbon copy, you may prefer not to receive them at all.
+In this situation, it saves time to request you be removed from subsequent emails.

-Despite their simplicity, all these behaviors take some getting used to, particularly when you work alongside others who repeatedly send everything to everyone.
-But the benefits of continually demonstrating the right behavior should quickly realize a reduction in the volume of emails that you receive that require immediate (or indeed any) action.
+These behaviors take some getting used to, despite their simplicity.
+Particularly when you work alongside others who repeatedly send everything to everyone.
+But the benefits of demonstrating the right behavior should quickly show a reduction in the volume of emails that you receive that need immediate (or indeed any) action.

 Want to Know More About Email Etiquette?